Touricks/Chem494Project/README.md

 ```

 ## Execution instructions
-1. Add data to data/ folder.
+1. Add fastq file from SELEX to data/prediction folder
-2. Place one fastq file in it, indicating we would provide prediction based on data from this file.

-    Filename can be anything but only one file should exist in this folder.
+2. Add the primer you use in data/primer.txt, which influence the specific sequence structure you want to analyse (See round.py for more specific)

+3. Switch the parameters to satisfy your thinking (See "parameters meaning" below)

+4. Set prediction file (See "Prediction function introduction" below)

+(Optional) 5.
+Set evaluation file (See "Evaluation function introduction" below)

-3. Execute the program with command line:
+6. Execute the program with command line:
 ```
 python src/main.py
 ```

 ## Project architecture

 ```